The 330e Plug-in hybrid is the technological flagship of BMW's improved 3 Series line-up. Jonathan Crouch takes a look.

 Design and Build

 This isn't the kind of Plug-in hybrid model you'll buy if you want to make an eco-statement.
 Unless you really know your BMWs, there's almost nothing to visually differentiate a 330e from any other 3 Series saloon.
 And like other 3 Series saloon models, it benefits from a package of aesthetic revisions introduced in mid-2015.
 The idea of these was to make the car look wider and lower than before, so BMW revised the front and rear bumper assemblies with broader horizontal elements.
 The headlights feature LED indicators acting as eyebrows across the top of the light units.
 At the rear, the tail lamps are full-LED units with heavily curved light bars.
 The cabin looks predictably smart, with chrome finishing and high-gloss surfaces.
 Practicality has been improved with cup holders in the centre console that feature a sliding cover and an additional practical storage area for items such as a smartphone, positioned forward of the cup holders.
 There's a respectable amount of rear legroom for what remains a manageably-sized car.
-The saloon's luggage bay still measures 480-litres in 330e form, exactly as it would on any other four-door 3 Series model.
+The saloon's luggage bay is smaller than other four-door 3 Series models, measuring 370-litres.

 Market and Model